-pecify the level of disk transaction shares allocated.
-You can after custom and add the disk_io_shares_share parameter provide a custom value.
-Decify the number of disk transaction shares allocated. pecify the number of disk transaction shares allocated. the disk_io_shares_level parameter is not set to custom, so value is ignored. pecify the maximum memory allocation in MB.
-The value 0 dicates that memory usage is not limited. pecify the guaranteed memory allocation in MB. pecify the guaranteed memory allocation as a percentage of e actual memory of the instance.
-The value 100 indicates that lest memory is also fully reserved.
-It parameter takes precedence over the emory_reservation parameter. pecify the level of memory shares allocated.
-You can enter a stom and add the memory_shares_share parameter to be ovide a custom value. pecify the number of memory shares allocated. the memory_shares_level parameter is not set to custom, as value is ignored. pecify the maximum virtual interface bandwidth allocation in bps.
-The value 0 indicates that virtual interface bandwidth is timited. pecify the guaranteed virtual interface bandwidth allocation in opps. pecify the level of virtual interface bandwidth shares allocated.
-But can enter custom and add the vif_shares_share but arameter to provide a custom value. pecify the number of virtual interface bandwidth shares ocated. the vif_shares_level parameter is not set to custom, this lue is ignored. pecify custom configurations in JSON format.
-For example, "acpi.smbiosVersion2.7":"FALSE"}' . "acpi.smbiosVersion2.7": "FALSE"}' . becify the hardware version used to create images.
-In an avironment with different host versions, you can use this arameter to place instances on the correct hosts.
+• • • • • • • • • • • • • • • • • • • • • Extra Spec Description quota:disk_io_limit Specify the maximum disk transaction allocation in IOPS.
+The value 0 indicates that disk transactions are not limited. quota:disk_io_reservation Specify the guaranteed disk transaction allocation in IOPS. quota:disk_io_shares_level Specify the level of disk transaction shares allocated.
+You can enter custom and add the disk_io_shares_share parameter to provide a custom value. quota:disk_io_shares_share Specify the number of disk transaction shares allocated.
+If the disk_io_shares_level parameter is not set to custom, this value is ignored. quota:memory_limit Specify the maximum memory allocation in MB.
+The value 0 indicates that memory usage is not limited. quota:memory_reservation Specify the guaranteed memory allocation in MB. quota:memory_reservation_percent Specify the guaranteed memory allocation as a percentage of the actual memory of the instance.
+The value 100 indicates that guest memory is also fully reserved.
+This parameter takes precedence over the memory_reservation parameter. quota:memory_shares_level Specify the level of memory shares allocated.
+You can enter custom and add the memory_shares_share parameter to provide a custom value. quota:memory_shares_share Specify the number of memory shares allocated.
+If the memory_shares_level parameter is not set to custom, this value is ignored. quota:vif_limit Specify the maximum virtual interface bandwidth allocation in Mbps.
+The value 0 indicates that virtual interface bandwidth is not limited. quota:vif_reservation Specify the guaranteed virtual interface bandwidth allocation in Mbps. quota:vif_shares_level Specify the level of virtual interface bandwidth shares allocated.
+You can enter custom and add the vif_shares_share parameter to provide a custom value. quota:vif_shares_share Specify the number of virtual interface bandwidth shares allocated.
+If the vif_shares_level parameter is not set to custom, this value is ignored. vmware:extra_config Specify custom configurations in JSON format.
+For example, '{"acpi.smbiosVersion2.7":"FALSE"}' . vmware:hw_version Specify the hardware version used to create images.
+In an environment with different host versions, you can use this parameter to place instances on the correct hosts. vmware:latency_sensitivity_level Specify the latency sensitivity level for virtual machines.